Burakumin: Middle Ages and early modern period

-During the Sengoku period (1467–1603), regional warlords (daimyō) began to organize leather workers, then called kawata, to ensure a stable supply of leather for military goods like armour.
+During the Sengoku period (1467–1603), regional warlords (daimyō) began to organize leather workers, then called kawata, to ensure a stable supply of leather for military goods like armor.
 These artisans were controlled through their group leaders and granted a monopoly over their craft in exchange for taxes and services.
 In areas like northern Kyushu, outcaste communities existed from at least the 16th century, primarily engaged in leatherwork but also farming and producing craft goods such as drums.